vortexmakes/RKH/doc/readme.txt

 Use the following macros to reduce the memory taken by state machine structure.
 See \ref cfg section for more information.

-- \b RKH_EN_HSM_NAME:	When RKH_EN_HSM_NAME is set to one (1) the state
-						machine structure RKH_T includes its own name as a null-terminated string.
-When a particular application
-						requires runtime debugging (native tracing features),
-						this option must be enabled.
-- \b RKH_EN_HSM_DATA:	When RKH_EN_HSM_DATA is set to one (1) the state
-						machine structure RKH_T allows to reference a data object, which maintains additional information.
+- \b RKH_SMA_EN_IEVENT: \n
-- \b RKH_EN_HSM_ID:		When RKH_EN_HSM_ID is set to one (1) the state machine
+	When RKH_SMA_EN_IEVENT is set to one (1) the RKHSMA_T structure allows to reference a event, which will be passed to state machine application when it starts.
+Could be used to pass arguments to the state machine like an argc/argv. \n\n
+- \b RKH_SMA_EN_ID: \n
-						structure RKH_T includes a ID number that could be used to uniquely identify a state machine, also called state machine descriptor.
-When a particular application requires runtime debugging (native tracing features),
+	When RKH_SMA_EN_ID is set to one (1) the RKHSMA_T structure includes a ID number that could be used to uniquely identify a state machine application.
-						this option must be enabled.

 <HR>
 \section qref1 Defining a superstate